MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 ## 2. Container Image - Dockerfile

 Through the last exercise, a container was manually created, modified, and then captured into a new container image.
 Docker includes a method for automating this process using what is called a Dockerfile.
-This exercise will have identical results as the last, however this time the process will be completely automated.
+This exercise will have almost identical results as the last, however this time the process will be automated.

 On the container host, create a directory `c:\build`, and in this directory create a file named `Dockerfile`.
+Note – the file should not have a file extension.

 ```none
 powershell new-item c:\build\Dockerfile -Force